-Silver is the cheapest of the precious metals.
-In April 2021, an ounce of silver cost about $26.10.
+Silver tends to be the cheapest of the precious metals.
+In May 2023, the spot price for an ounce of silver cost about $23.

 By far the rarest of the three precious metals, platinum is primarily mined in three countries: South Africa, Russia, and Zimbabwe.
 Like the other precious metals, platinum is used for decorative and industrial purposes.

 It is the least reactive material known to man, meaning that, like gold, it doesn’t corrode.
 It is also extremely malleable and a good conductor of electricity.
 Industrially, platinum is used in the manufacture of everything from fertilizer to sticky notes, and it’s used in catalytic converters in automobiles and fuel cell technology.